Engielolz/imasimgbot/README.md

 # iM@S Image Bot

-This is a bot powered by bash-atproto that posts random covers by 765 Production idols.
+This is a bot powered by bash-atproto that posts random images of 765 Production idols.

 This bot is currently under development and does not function yet.